reflex-media/lesgo-docs/docs/advance/database.md

 ### Configuration

 RDS Proxy uses the same configuration file as AWS Aurora DB located at `src/config/db.js`.
+Or copy [this file](https://raw.githubusercontent.com/reflex-media/lesgo/master/src/config/db.js) to that path.

 You may also simply update the respective environment files in `config/environments/*` as such: